 Taking the leap to the east coast, Ryan was hand selected to supervise Flight Equipment (ALSS) shop of VAQ-209 at Andrews AFB / NAF Wash DC to work on EA-6B’s Electronic Warfare jammers.
 Placed in a position normally filled by a sailor one rank higher, Ryan traveled the world to the middle east 4 times before, during and after 9/11.
 He oversaw the flight equipment for over 45 pilots and ECMO’s and visited Turkey three times and the extreme temperatures of Saudi Arabia while participating in Operation Enduring Freedom and earned many awards and citations.

 So how did they all get started?
-While in New Orleans Ryan was hired as a military prop consultant and then also became a costume adviser on the major motion picture Green Lantern staring Ryan Reynolds and Blake Lively.
+While in New Orleans Ryan was hired as a military prop consultant and then also became a costume adviser on the major motion picture Green Lantern staring Ryan Reynolds & (now wife) Blake Lively.
 The more talents the crew found out the more then began to use Ryan on set.
-Ryan was even chosen by Martin Campbell to help direct one small scene because of his expertise in parachute and ejections.
-As a thank you for Ryan’s hard work and efforts he was given small role in the film as UCAV technician/operator.
+Ryan was even chosen by Martin Campbell to help direct one small scene because of his expertise in parachute and ejection seats.
+As a thank you for Ryan’s hard work and efforts he was given small cameo in the film as UCAV technician #3 (uncredited).

 Ryan worked for two of Hollywood’s best Prop Master and Costume Designers.
-It was a dream come true for Ryan and his wife to take his 20 years of military knowledge and their hobby and twist into a real job.
+It was a dream come true for Ryan to take his 20 years of military knowledge and his hobby and twist into a real job.
 After Ryan retired and they had wrapped on the movie it was time for the next step?
 Over the years of becoming a rigger the nickname of “Stitch” was a constant.
 The word “Loft” was taken from Paraloft where all the work was done!
-It only seemed the obvious choice was to create “Stitch’s Loft” and turn the hobby into a business that he could enjoy and help others.
-Katie loves costuming as Vala and has created her own blog just to showcase her costume creation & adventures as Stargate’s Vala Mal Doran
+It only seemed the obvious choice was to create “Stitch’s Loft” and turn the hobby into a business that he could enjoy and help others achieve their dreams in costuming.